dilkas/maximum-common-subgraph/README.md

 # Algorithm Selection for Maximum Common Subgraph

+NOTE: the `models` directory is too large to be on GitHub, and (for a while) can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1YKQlTZPxYIHjLtq1-tq2fdtiy7NYf3ua?usp=sharing).

 ## Directory Structure

 * `algorithms`: the three original algorithms (clique, kdown, McSplit), and a combination of McSplit and clique called Fusion.